 to be respectful of my personal convictions too.

-is told, followed by a description of its architecture, artistic
+church's history is told, followed by a description of its

-it's this aspect that will keep the site improving for a good long while,
+aspect that will keep the site improving for a good long while, I

-elsewhere.
-Each entry also tells you the nearest vaporetto stop and
+notice different things.
+Each entry also tells you the nearest

 Google map.
 And then there's the opening times - I'll endeavour to keep these times as accurate as

 possible, but it's always a good idea to check before travelling, and to

 There's also an alphabetical list of all the churches